jarvisbox

 100% client-side · no upload

-2. Enter the target level in dBFS (−1 for most music, −3 for podcasts).
+2. Enter the target level in dBFS (−1 for music, −3 for podcasts) and choose Peak or RMS mode.

 Frequently Asked Questions